Birchington

-The village forms part of the civil parish of Birchington.
-It lies on the coast facing the North Sea, east of the Thames Estuary, between the seaside resorts of Herne Bay and Margate.
+It lies on the coast facing the North Sea, east of the Thames Estuary, between the seaside resorts of Herne Bay and Westgate-on-Sea.
 As a seaside resort, the village is a tourist and retirement destination.
-The village's Minnis Bay is a family beach with attractions such as sailing, windsurfing, a paddling pool and coastal walking routes.
-Its three smaller beaches are surrounded by chalk cliffs, cliff stacks and caves.
+Minnis Bay is a family beach with attractions such as sailing, windsurfing, a paddling pool and coastal walking routes; its three smaller beaches are surrounded by chalk cliffs, cliff stacks and caves.

-The village was first recorded in 1240.
-Its parish church, All Saints', dates to the 13th century and its churchyard is the burial place of the 19th-century Pre-Raphaelite artist Dante Gabriel Rossetti.
-Quex Park, a local 19th-century manor house, is home to the Powell-Cotton Museum and a twelve-bell tower built for change ringing.

-The museum contains a large collection of stuffed exotic animals collected by Major Percy Powell-Cotton on his travels in Africa, and also houses artefacts unearthed in and around Birchington by his daughter, Antoinette Powell-Cotton, a keen archaeologist.